sampie777/obs-scene-timer/README.md

 Feel free to contribute by opening a pull request to `develop` branch or leaving a comment somewhere.

 Please try to add/edit tests for the code you've worked on.
 Also build the application with `mvn clean install` and run the compiled jar with `java -jar obs-scene-timer-X.X.X-SNAPSHOT.jar`.

+If you build this project yourself, make sure to create and fill a `secrets.properties` file in `resources/nl/sajansen/obsscenetimer/`.

 ## Donation